 Quantity of Labels

 It’s important to determine how many labels the project requires to produce.
 It doesn’t make sense to buy a premium high volume color label printer if only a couple hundred of labels are consumed each month.
-It’s also not feasible to rely on inkjet sheet printers to print thousand of labels only to hand apply them to your wine bottle.
+It’s also not feasible to rely on inkjet sheet printers to print thousands of labels only to hand-apply them to your wine bottle.
 The higher volume of labels you produce, it’s important to carefully select the right printer and if it’s compatible with an applicator system to apply on to your product.

 For projects with larger label quantity requirements, consider color label printers in the mid to high production points.
 It’s important to consider the print speed, ink costs and label compatibility for each printer.
 Printers that print pigment ink cannot print on glossy polyester labels, while dye ink prints are more attractive and bring out the color more, it is more prone to being faded.

 The majority of inkjet printers used by businesses use inks that are dye or pigment-based.
 Dye-based inks use a color that is dissolved in a liquid.
 Pigment ink, color comes from very fine solid particles that are suspended in the fluid.

 Dye inks offer better color and performance compared to pigment inks using the same number of colors.
 Dye inks will not offer the same fade resistance and in some cases can begin to fade quite rapidly, whereas pigments ink doesn’t fade as easily compared to dye.

 It’s important to evaluate how your labels will be used and determine the type of printer and label you will be purchased for your business.